 Future conversations align with employee wishes for more feedback and development opportunities.
 Employees want immediate feedback so they can improve performance on-the-go, rather than waiting for their annual performance review.
 They also want to know you care about their future—whether that’s with your organization or not.

-8. Listen and ask the right questions
+8. Ask the right questions and then listen

 Managers who approach performance conversations with an evaluation mindset may make employees feel like they’re on trial.
 Ask these questions to shift your mindset from judge to coach.

 We’ve made a set of questions that will help you realign your language so you can easily ask the questions in an empathetic and easy manner.
 The great thing is, these questions will help you be more of an active listener and help you build a trusting relationship with your people.

 After the conversation concludes managers and employees should review notes, define next steps, and follow up with shared comments and feedback.
 Without these items, performance conversations feel unresolved.
 If you want your review to actually improve performance, creating an action plan is vital.